I make this simple everyday recipe for baked chicken drumsticks often. It has this winning combination of being easy AND delicious!

 Ingredients

-- Chicken drumsticks: I use eight drumsticks in this recipe, each weighing about 4 ounces.
-I don't remove the skin - it's the best part!
-If you buy them in packages of five, you can make ten using the same recipe and increasing the olive oil by about half a tablespoon.
+- Chicken drumsticks: I use eight of them, weighing about 4 ounces each.
+If your packages have five drumsticks each, you can cook ten drumsticks using this recipe.
+Increase the olive oil by half a tablespoon.

-- Olive oil: I love cooking with this delicious oil.
-Melted butter is another good option.
+- Olive oil: Melted butter is another delicious option.

 Variations